anythonyschomer/datafun-06-projects/README.md

 # Impact of Streaming on Music Industry Guide
 Part 1: Initial Look at Dataset - Reading and opening the Streaming Dataset.
-Part 2: Impact of Streaming - Looking at the impact of the streaming services, the countries value in the market, and Part 3: Deep Dive into the - Correlation study on all other kep.
+Part 2: Impact of Streaming - Looking at the impact of the streaming services and the country's (United States) value in the marketplace.
-Part 4: Individual Leaderboards - A look at how this dataset has allowed for an increase in positive recognition for our athletes.
+Part 3: Deep Dive into the Pros and Cons of streaming on the industry Part 4: Individual Leaderboards - A look at how this dataset has allowed for an increase in positive recognition for our athletes.
 Part 5: Conclusion
 Datasets Used in this Project